We still think water is better. Find out why we think so here.

 - Drinking water trains your taste buds to enjoy the subtle tastes of whole foods that are less processed and lower in calories

-- Drinking sufficient water will have a pretty noticeable and remarkably fast effect (for the better) to your physical well-being
+- Drinking sufficient water will have a pretty noticeable and remarkably fast effect (for the better) on your physical well-being

 - Drinking water instead of reaching for the fizz will fatten your brain cells and not your body’s fat cells